jamesquinlan/dsc-techstack/topics/chmod.md

 2. Write (`w`) permission: Allows a user to modify the contents of a file or directory.

-3. Execute (`x`) permission: This permission allows users to run a file or access a directory's contents.
+3. Execute (`x`) permission: This allows users to run a file or access a directory's contents.